 Originally from Minneapolis, Sky Wilson has lived in Washington since 1995, and has been a member of the Clark County community since 2007, when he moved to Vancouver to teach and finish his degree at Washington State University.
 For nearly two decades, his research and work has focused on community organizing, and local communities creating alternative community-based structures.
 He has worked both in academia, and with grassroots or community organizations serving multiple roles including labor organizer, faculty member, and center coordinator.
 He earned his Doctorate in American Studies from Washington State University and continues to live, learn, work and play in Vancouver with his family and dog, Appa.

-Manager of Policy and Shared Leadership Strategies
+Manager of Collaboration and Learning

 Jamie brings more than a decade of experience working in community health and supporting directly impacted community members to drive systems change.
 Her recent experience includes two years working in education policy, coalition building and grassroots leadership development with OneAmerica, a statewide immigrant advocacy organization.
 She’s also led efforts to strengthen peer-to-peer support programs, develop policy and improve access to care in her work at a school-based health center, an integrated physical and behavioral health clinic, a free gynecology clinic and a program to support Latinx domestic and sexual violence survivors.
 Jamie completed her Master of Public Health at the University of Washington.
 She is fluent in Spanish and conversational in Arabic.